RootKit-Org/AI-Aimbot/README.md

 Join teh Discord - https://discord.gg/rootkit

+## Known games that can identify it as a cheat
+Splitgate (discoved by hash#5871 on discord 06/20/22)

 ## Configurable Settings
 *Default settings are good for most use cases.
 Read comments in code for more details.<br>
 **CAPS_LOCK is the default for toggling on and off the autoaim functionality**